 I caught myself peering outside of my classroom window a little too long this past week.
 There’s nothing quite like being greeted by the sweet signs of spring after a dull and dreary winter.
 I wanted to be out there, free from the confines of my classroom walls.
 I knew I wasn’t alone in this sentiment.
-My kids were right there with me.
+My students were right there with me.
 Can you blame us?

 This got me thinking back to my most memorable learning experiences as a child.
-I remember hands-on field trips, planting trees in our schoolyard on Arbor Day, having an egg drop competition off of the roof of the building, creating a diagram (and tasting) the honeysuckle plants in the woods nearby, laying in the grass while drawing cumulus clouds, going on a fall scavenger hunt, etc. The majority of the activities that remain etched in my mind did not take place behind a desk in the classroom.
+I remember hands-on field trips, planting trees in our schoolyard on Arbor Day, having an egg drop competition off of the roof of the building, creating a diagram (and tasting) the honeysuckle plants in the woods nearby, laying in the grass while drawing cumulus clouds, going on a fall scavenger hunt, etc. The majority of the activities that remain etched in my mind did not take place behind a desk.

 With increasing city-wide/state pressures and our growing dependence on technology, these types of authentic learning experiences are becoming more of a rarity in schools.
-However, this type of learning can be of immeasurable value to kids.
+However, this type of learning can be of immeasurable value to students.
 Not only does it give them the chance to move and learn simultaneously, but it also reduces stress, increases motivation, and taps into their natural curiosity of the world.
 Plus, it’s just FUN!

-Prior to ‘takin’ it outside’, here are 3 key guidelines to consider.
+Prior to takin’ it outside, here are 3 key guidelines to consider.

 - We walk.

 2) Accountability Piece: How will you know that your students grasped the content?
 Be sure every outdoor activity has some sort of an accountability piece such as a chart, graph, illustration, diagram, graphic organizer, slate activity, etc. This will provide you with helpful assessment data and will make the students feel personally invested and responsible for their learning.